rejoiceadebukola1234-bit/ML-sentiment-api/README.md

-# ML-sentiment-api
+# ML Sentiment Analysis API

-FastAPI backend that serves a scikit-learn ML model to predict sentiment of text.
-Built for learning ML + Backend development.
+A FastAPI backend that serves a scikit-learn ML model.
+It predicts if a piece of text is Positive or Negative.

+## Tech Stack
+- **ML**: scikit-learn, TF-IDF Vectorizer, Logistic Regression
+- **Backend**: FastAPI, Python

+## How to Run Locally
+1. Install dependencies: